 In-line CSS also offers scalability options.
 The fabrication processes used to make the small area research devices presented can be implemented in larger scale processes for PV module fabrication with minimal loss in fabrication parameterization.
 The CdSeTe/CdTe bilayer

 structure presented in this work also bears significance with its success using the very thin absorber.
-Specifically, device efficiency nearing 16% with only a 1.5 μm bilayer absorber demonstrates the benefit of CdSeTe to CdTe even in ultra-thin absorbers.
-Thin absorber layers such as these offer further fabrication time, material savings, and the opportunity to explore an electron reflector structure to minimize voltage deficits present in CdSeTe/CdTe devices.
+Specifically, device efficiency nearing 16% with only a 1.5-μm bilayer absorber demonstrates the benefit of CdSeTe to CdTe even in ultra-thin absorbers.
+Thin absorber layers such as these offer further fabrication time and material savings, and the opportunity to explore an electron reflector structure to minimize the voltage deficit present in CdSeTe/CdTe devices.

 Disclosures